xmgbautista/xmgbautista.github.io/_pages/about.md

 ## About Me

 I am a Research Fellow at the Sim Kee Boon Institute for Financial Economics at Singapore Management University.
 I received my Ph.D. in
-Economics from the University of Houston.
+Economics from the University of Houston, and my B.A. in Economics and B.A. in Mathematics from Brandeis University.

 ## Research Interests
 * Macroeconomics